What type of child custody solution works for your family?

 - What if I am not married to the mother of my child?
 Unfortunately, you have no legal rights until the child is legitimated.

 - Will the parents be required to attend a parenting program?
 That depends on the county in which the divorce is filed.
 If you do have to attend, you and your spouse do not have to go together.
-The required education program, entitled “Seminar for Parents of Minor Children,” talks about issues specific to people involved in divorce, separate maintenance, paternity, change of custody, visitation, legitimation and other domestic relations matters involving children.
+The required education program, entitled “Seminar for Parents of Minor Children,” talks about issues specific to people involved in a divorce, separate maintenance, paternity, change of custody, visitation, legitimation, and other domestic relations matters involving children.

 - Can a child custody order be changed?
-Yes but there may be a 2-year limitation on custody changes.
+Yes, but there may be a 2-year limitation on custody changes.

-- Can I change the custody order if I move out-of-state?
-Yes but you may need our help.
+- Can I change the custody order if I move out of state?
+Yes, but you may need our help.
 An experienced divorce attorney can help you through the process a lot easier than trying to do it alone.

 - As a father, am I able to obtain primary custody of my children?
-Gender doesn’t matter but custody does often go to the primary caretaker.
+Gender doesn’t matter, but custody does often go to the primary caretaker.
 The judge decides who is the primary parent by ascertaining:

 - Who gets them ready for school?

 - Who helps with schoolwork?

 - Who cares for the children when they are sick?